-Join Justin Seeley for an in-depth discussion in this video Uploading WIPs from Adobe CC applications, part of Up and Running with Behance.
+Join Justin Seeley for an in-depth discussion in this video Uploading WIPs from Adobe CC applications, part of Learning Behance.

 One of the advantages to having Adobe purchase Behance a few years ago is the fact that it's now tightly integrated into the Adobe Creative Cloud platform.
 And in applications like Photoshop and Illustrator, you actually have the ability to share things directly from within the application out to the Behance network.
 I'm going to show you how to do that in this movie.
 So, I'm in Illustrator here and I've got just an Illustrator file that I've been working on.
 And if I want to share this on Behance, as a work in progress, all I have to do is go to the File menu and choose Share on Behance.
 Once I do that, it's going to attempt to connect to Behance based on my Creative Cloud id, now it's telling me here that my image must be at least 640 by 320.

 Okay.
 So let's close that, and let's go look and see how big my artboard actually is, so I'll grab my Artboard tool here and it's only 600 by 600.
 So, I'll tell you what I'll do.
 I'll zoom out a little bit and let's increase this to like 700 by 700.
 There we go.
 And then we'll just scale everything up to fit.
 So, let me unlock the background, there we go.
 And we'll just scale this up until it fits.
 It's a good thing to know thought, that you have that sort of restriction on what you can and cannot post.
 So File>Share on Behance.